MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P05-Creating-The-Post-Cell-Class/content.md

 }
 ```

 Now the custom cell is ready to be used by a UITableView.
+Make sure your variable names match up with your Storyboard!

 > [solution]
 >